vedang14/projectrepo/README.md

 # projectrepo
- price prediction model app ith integrated chatbot
+# price prediction model app with Integrated Chatbot

 --------------------------------------------------------------
 To start the project :